obfuscar/docs/contribute/github.rst

 GitHub Guide
 ============

-By `Lex Li`_

 This page shows you how to use Obfuscar repo on GitHub to collaborate.

-.. contents:: In this article:
-  :local:
-  :depth: 1

 Submitting a Patch
 ------------------